 Many cities have hired Kerry when facing off against Fortune 50 companies who fail to live up to their promises and representations.
-One example is a $100 million fraud and contract case for a small municipality against one of the world’s largest beverage and bottle manufacturers, which reneged on an agreement to build new facilities in the community.
-Kerry has also represented cities from Oregon to Illinois in cases arising from wastewater treatment technologies that did not live up to the defendant's warranties and representations, leaving the communities with unmanageable waste treatment problems.
+One example is a $100 million fraud and contract case for a small municipality against one of the world’s largest beverage and bottle manufacturers when it reneged on an agreement to build new facilities in the community.
+Kerry has also represented cities from Oregon to Illinois in cases arising from wastewater treatment technologies that did not live up to the manufacturer's and engineer’s warranties and representations, leaving the cities and their public works staff with unmanageable waste treatment problems.

-With a straight-shooter approach, Kerry approaches his cases with a pragmatism that encourages economy, efficiency and results.
+With a straight-shooter approach, Kerry approaches his cases with a pragmatism that encourages economy and results.
 He is adept at finding solutions to challenging problems.
 His clients say that he is a remarkably gifted lawyer who helps them navigate the risks of high-stakes legal disputes.

-Kerry litigates cases enforcing rights and responsibilities associated with corporate management, including prosecuting and defending derivative claims, company dissolutions, minority oppression, and intentional interference with economic relations, to name a few.
+Kerry also tries cases enforcing rights and responsibilities associated with corporate management, including prosecuting and defending derivative claims, company dissolutions, minority oppression, and intentional interference with economic relations, to name a few.
 Kerry’s successful outcomes include punitive damages against company managers for conversion and breach of fiduciary duty.

 Kerry is an AV® Peer Review rated attorney by Martindale-Hubbell, the highest rating an attorney can obtain.
 Additionally, he is recognized as a top Oregon lawyer in the prestigious Chambers USA Guide to America’s Leading Lawyers for Business and The Best Lawyers in America for Commercial Litigation.
 Since 2010, Kerry has been recognized as a Super Lawyer by Oregon Super Lawyers magazine, a listing that is awarded to less than five percent of Oregon attorneys.